mattermost/docs/source/install/docker-local-machine.rst

 (Recommended) Enable Email
 -----

-The default Docker instance for Mattermost is designed for product evaluation, and sets ``SendEmailNotifications=false`` so the product can function without enabling email.
+The default single-container Docker instance for Mattermost is designed for product evaluation, and sets ``SendEmailNotifications=false`` so the product can function without enabling email.
 To see the product's full functionality, enabling SMTP email is recommended.

 .. include:: smtp-email-setup.rst
   :start-after: How to Enable Email